terrywbrady/restReportTutorial/PITCHME.md

 +++
 ![](demo1/qr5.png)
 ---
+## Task 2: Filter for Unique items
+DSpace will provide a listing of all withdrawn or private items, but it is difficult to see these properties in the context of other query criteria.
++++
 ### Demo 2: Item Special Cases - Exploring Filters
 +++
 Query for items containing "TODO" in dc.description.abstract